 We acquire CMBS, which are securities collateralized by mortgage loans on commercial properties.
 The majority of CMBS issued are fixed rate securities backed by fixed rate loans made to multiple borrowers on a variety of property types, though single-borrower CMBS and floating rate CMBS have also been issued.
+We also acquire European non-dollar denominated CMBS.

 The majority of CMBS utilize senior/subordinate structures, similar to those found in non-Agency RMBS.
 Subordination levels vary so as to provide for one or more AAA credit ratings on the most senior classes, with less senior securities rated investment grade and non-investment grade, including a first loss component which is typically unrated.
+This first loss component is commonly referred to as the "B-piece," which is the most subordinated (and therefore highest yielding and riskiest) tranche of a CMBS securitization.
+Most of our focus within the CMBS sector has been in B-pieces, and our recent holdings have consisted almost entirely of new issue B-pieces.